-- 3. Place the targeted tissue between the distal and proximal jaws of the Synergy Ablation Clamp. - 4.
-Depress the Closure Lever to close the Jaws.
-Ensure that no target tissue extends beyond the Indicator Line on either the distal or proximal jaws or into the jaw heel and that the target tissue is firmly clamped between the jaws. - 5.
-Activate the ASU by depressing the footswitch.
-When the ASU is activated, the ASU will emit an audible tone indicating that current is flowing between the jaws of the Synergy Ablation Clamp.
-When the continuous tone switches to intermittent, release the footswitch. - 6.
-The AtriCure Synergy Ablation System measures tissue impedance and temperature throughout the ablation cycle and uses this information to control the application of energy to the tissue.
+- 3. Place the targeted tissue between the distal and proximal jaws of the Synergy Ablation Clamp.
+4. Depress the Closure Lever to close the Jaws.
+Ensure that no target tissue extends beyond the Indicator Line on either the distal or proximal jaws or into the jaw heel and that - the target tissue is firmly clamped between the jaws.
+Activate the ASU or MAG by depressing the footswitch.
+When the ASU or MAG is activated, the ASU or MAG will emit an audible tone indicating that current is flowing between the laws of the Synergy Ablation Clamp.
+When the continuous tone switches to intermittent, release the footswitch.
+The AtriCure Synergy Ablation System measures tissue impedance throughout the ablation cycle and uses this information to control the application of energy to the tissue.
 The amount of energy delivered to the tissue is driven solely by tissue impedance.
 The System determines the minimum energy delivery required to create a transmural (full thickness) lesion based on tissue impedance and delivers only that amount of energy to the tissue.
-Energy delivery changes throughout the ablation cycle as tissue impedance changes.
+Energy delivery changes throughout the ablation cycle as tissue impedance - changes.
 The lesion is visible as a white coloration of the tissue.
 The device is designed such that the lesions will not spread beyond the jaw width.

-Note: All of the clamps have been designed to maintain less than 50°C temperature outside of the clamped region.

-- Note: See ASU Instructions for Use for complete list of Error Codes.
-Recoverable E errors will remain on the display until the footswitch is pressed again. - Note: The time necessary to create a transmural lesion depends on tissue thickness, composition, and the length of tissue captured between the electrodes. - 7.
+Note: All of the clamps have been designed to maintain less than 50°C temperature outside of the clamped region Note: See ASU or MAG Instructions for Use for complete list of Error Codes.
+Recoverable E errors will remain on the display until the footswitch is pressed again. - Note: The time necessary to create a transmural lesion depends on tissue thickness, composition, and the length of tissue captured between the electrodes.
 To open the jaws, press the Release Mechanism and slowly release the Closure Lever.
 Do not allow the jaws to spring back.
 Be aware of any surrounding tissues that could be damaged as the jaws open. - 8.
-Inspect the surgical area to ensure adequate ablation. - 9.
-Between ablations, wipe the jaws clean with a saline-soaked gauze pad.
-Important: For optimal performance, keep the Synergy Ablation Clamp electrodes clear of coagulum.
-To ensure the electrodes are clear of coagulum: - Use a saline soaked gauze pad to clean the electrodes after each ablation.
+Inspect the surgical area to ensure adequate ablation Between ablations, wipe the jaws clean with a saline-soaked gauze pad.
+Important: For optimal performance, keep the Synergy Ablation Clamp electrodes clear of coagulum. - Use a saline soaked gauze pad to clean the electrodes after each ablation.
 If coagulum is present, it is much easier to remove within the first several seconds after ablation.
-In a brief period of time, the coagulum could dry out making removal more difficult. - Check both electrodes before each ablation to ensure that the gold of the electrode is visible, and coagulum is removed. - If the Synergy Ablation Clamp is idle between ablations, clamp the jaws onto a saline soaked gauze pad to prevent any coagulum on the electrodes from drying. - 10.
-Repeat the ablation process as necessary.
+In a brief period of time, the coagulum could dry out making removal more difficult. - Check both electrodes before each ablation to ensure that the gold of the electrode is visible, and coagulum is removed.
+If the Synergy Ablation Clamp is idle between ablations, clamp the jaws onto a saline soaked gauze pad to prevent any coagulum on the electrodes from drying. - Repeat the ablation process as necessary. - REMOVAL AND DISPOSAL 11.
+Discard the Synergy Ablation Clamp after use.
+Follow local governing ordinances and recycling plans regarding disposal or recycling of device components.